 10.1 Replacement of the Second Paragraph

-Live parts shall not be accessible when the plug part of an adaptor is in partial or complete engagement with a socket-outlet of the same system.
+Live parts shall not be accessible when the plug part of an adaptor is in partial or complete engagement with a socket outlet of the same system.

 10.2 Replacement of the Fifth Paragraph:

-For adaptors, the test finger is applied in every possible position when the adaptor is in partial or complete engagement with a socket-outlet of the same system.
+For adaptors, the test finger is applied in every possible position when the adaptor is in partial or complete engagement with a socket outlet of the same system.

 10.3 Replacement of the first paragraph:

-It shall not be possible to make contact between a pin of a plug and a live socket contact of an adaptor or between a pin of an adaptor and a live socket contact of a socket- outlet, of the same system, whilst any other current- carrying pin is accessible.
+It shall not be possible to make contact between a pin of a plug and a live socket contact of an adaptor or between a pin of an adaptor and a live socket contact of a socket- outlet, of the same system, whilst any other current carrying pin is accessible.

 10.4 Replacement of the First Paragraph: